23 Jan 2020 – A list of creative resources that may be useful to bushfire-affected individuals and communities over the longer term.

 A list of creative resources that may be useful to bushfire-affected individuals and communities over the longer term.

-The devastation of the recent and ongoing Australian bushfires has both immediate and long-lasting implications.
-Safety and security in any disaster situation must take precedence over all else, and the University has provided a list of resources for those immediately affected by the bushfires on the Staff Hub.
+The devastation of Australian bushfires has both immediate and long-lasting implications.
+Safety and security in any disaster situation must take precedence over all else.

-But losses experienced – family and friends, personal belongings, homes and townships, wildlife – can be traumatic in an enduring way and can require complex and creative responses.
+Losses experienced – family and friends, personal belongings, homes and townships, pets and wildlife – can be traumatic in an enduring way and can require complex and creative responses.
 Such traumatic events can prompt us to question the status quo, to reconsider our relationships with one another and our sense of community, to reimagine our relationships with our surroundings and the environment, and to rethink the very stories we use to organise and make sense of our lives.

 Suggestions of resources to be added to this list are welcome.
 Email ideas to Frederic Kiernan, CAWRI Research Coordinator at firstname.lastname@example.org